 1886.
 Oil on canvas, with painted wood frame, 30 3/4 x 37" (78.3 x 94 cm) including frame

-He meticulously applied at least 25 colors to Evening, Honfleur in the form of thousands of dots carefully placed on the canvas.
+Seurat meticulously applied at least 25 colors to Evening, Honfleur in thousands of individual dots.
 Long bands of clouds echo the horizon and the breakwaters on the beach.
-The vast sky and tranquil sea meet at the horizon line, bringing a sense of spacious light to the picture; up close they also have a peculiar visual density.
-Seurat added the wooden frame later, hand-painting it with the same technique to add greater luminosity and suggest the extension of the image past its boundaries.
+Sky and sea fill most of the composition, giving it a sense of vastness.
+Seurat added the wooden frame to his painting later, hand-painting it with the same Pointillist technique to suggest the extension of the image past the boundaries of the canvas.
+In the frame’s upper-right corner, the dots grow lighter, extending the glow of the setting sun.

 A work of art made from paint applied to canvas, wood, paper, or another support (noun).